 - Routinely collected air quality data from fixed monitors from the Bay Area Air Quality Management District (BAAQMD) and Northern Sonoma County Air Pollution Control District (NSCAPCD).

 - Supplemental air quality data from recently placed mobile monitors.
 This includes California Air Resources Board monitors placed at Sonoma County schools located near debris sites.

 - Debris site monitoring conducted by US Army Corps of Engineers.

 How do we measure air quality?

 One of the most common ways to measure air quality is by measuring particulate matter, or PM.
-PM refers to fine particles in the air tha are detrimental to your health.
-PM2.5, also called “fine particulates,” consists of particles with diameters that are less than or equal to 2.5 microns in size.
-To learn more aout PM2.5, click here.
+PM refers to extremely small particles in the air that are detrimental to your health.
+PM2.5, also called “fine particulates,” consists of particles with diameters ≤ 2.5 microns.
+PM10 refers to “coarse particles” that have a diameter ≤ 10 microns.
+To learn more about PM, click here.

 Air Quality Monitoring Data

 Weather conditions and winds change dramatically during the winter months in the Bay Area.
 Frequently cool windless days will occur and an inversion layer sets in, a phenomenon when cooler air sinks and warm air aloft traps the air in our region.
 This causes air pollutants that we emit every day from driving, farming, industrial activities, and burning wood in fireplaces to build up and become trapped in the air.

 Periodically, the Bay Area Air Quality Management District (BAAQMD) forecast higher particulate matter concentrations in the North Bay.
 This is often due to cooler temperatures in the North and the inland valleys and often trapped wood smoke pollution.